paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-087-defense-acquisition-workforce.md

 ## § 1706.
 Government performance of certain acquisition functions
 **(a) Goal.—** It shall be the goal of the Department of Defense and each of the military departments to ensure that, for each major defense acquisition program (as defined in [section 4201 of this title](./chapter-321-general-matters.md#section-4201)), each acquisition program that is estimated by the Secretary of Defense to require an eventual total expenditure greater than the amount described in [section 4201(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4201/a/2&num=0&edition=prelim), and any other acquisition program identified by the Secretary, each of the following positions is performed by a properly qualified member of the armed forces or full-time employee of the Department of Defense:

-(1) Program executive officer.
+(1) Portfolio acquisition executive.

-(2) Deputy program executive officer.
+(2) Deputy portfolio acquisition executive.

 (3) Program manager.